 I also work at a local collage as a school counsellor and with the charity Children and Families in Grief as a sessional therapist.

-As a member of the BACP I abide by their Ethical Framework for Good Practice in Counselling and the values and principle that are practiced within this.
+As a member of the NCS I abide by their Ethical Framework for Good Practice in Counselling and the values and principle that are practiced within this.

 Training, qualifications & experience